baupen/Android/ARCHITECTURE.md

 ... abstract technical details

-services make the technical domain easy usable by repositories or other services. they are easily testable.
+services make the technical domain easy usable by repositories or other services and are easily testable.

 the `SqliteService` may not be consumed by the repositories of services outside its `services.data` namespace. its API allows for very general usage (and hence easy errors). hence each table/model has its own data service (like `ConstructionSiteDataService`) which should be used by other repositories and services.

 ## views

 ... contain custom UI elements

+## resources

+### layouts

+use these prefixes
+- `activity` for an activity (like `activity_main`)
+- `fragment` for a fragment
+- `row` for an element in a `RecyclerView` (like `row_construction_site`)

+### translations

+... are done using lokalise

+you need the (https://docs.lokalise.co/en/articles/1400697-lokalise-cli-tool)[lokalise CLI] and an (https://lokalise.co/profile)[API token] which you place in `local.properties` like `lokalise.token=MY_TOKEN`

+if you are adding new strings, upload the strings.xml to lokalise manually
+if you need the newest changes from the translator, execute `gradlew downloadTranslations`